30 June 2025

 Refuting the Gospel of Inclusion

-In church meetings, many of the comments were using the words of the enemy.
+In church meetings, many of the comments use the words of the enemy.
 Words like "diversity", "equity", and "inclusion".
 These are words invented by the enemy and used to subvert well-meaning Christians into believing in their works.
 They work so well at that task because of the conservative mind-set, which is all about conserving the status quo, or in other words, whatever the progressives were able to convince us to do last year.
 They convince us by subverting our language, and using words which sound good to advocate for perverse and sinful things.
 And they are effective at this because few conservatives understand their own morality well enough to be able to form a rational line of thought which can refute the perverseness of the language.

 "No unclean thing can enter his kingdom."
 (3 Nephi 27:19, Alma 11:37, 1 Nephi 15:33, Alma 40:26, 1 Nephi 10:21, Alma 7:21, Moses 6:57, Rev 21:27) This is an extremely exclusionary statement, which is repeated many time in the scriptures.
 How do we reconcile this with the popular notion of "Let us all come unto Christ"? (e.g. Benson, April 1988) I call this a popular notion, because it is never stated unqualified in the scriptures.
 Instead, he says, "Come unto me, all that labour and are heavy laden, and I will give you rest."
 Or "repent and come unto me" (2 Nephi 28:32).
-It is certainly true that the invitation to come unto Christ is extended to all (Alma 5:33), but the "all" is always qualified as those who are willing to repent and change themselves, for if they come and are not willing to repent, they will not be received.
-"Repent, and I will receive you." (ibid)
+It is certainly true that the invitation to come unto Christ is extended to all:

 One of the most inclusive sounding scriptures is 2 Nephi 26:24-28.